 Tacos de canasta are particularly well suited for early hours.
 The name means basket tacos; basically uncomplicated, pre-made tacos fitted tightly in a weaved basket, vendors carry them around on the back of a bicycle; you’ll recognize them when you see them.
 Traditional taco fillings include mashed beans or potatoes, pressed pork skin, or a ricotta-like cheese called requesón.

 The moisture and heat inside the basket make these tacos unique; they are compact and tightly pressed.
-The two-bite sized treats need only a spoonful of chunky, homemade green salsa to achieve perfection.
+The two-bite sized treats need only a spoonful of chunky, homemade green salsa verde to achieve perfection.

 Corn is the base of Mexican food.
 Grounded to make a dough (masa), corn is used to make tortillas, but also tamales.

-Corn dough, a spread of salsa and a small piece of chicken or pulled pork meat are squeezed in a banana leaf, then steamed for an hour.
+Corn dough, a spread of salsa verde and a small piece of chicken or pulled pork meat are squeezed in a banana leaf, then steamed for an hour.

 People enjoy tamales with a warm, disposable cup of atole, a sweet, thick drink made with, you guessed it, corn.
 It comes in flavors too.